dario-vega/timesten-operator-k8s-livelab/setup-oracle-db/setup-oracle-db.md

 required to create tables in the Oracle Database to be cached in your TimesTen database
     ```
     <copy>
-    CREATE USER oratt IDENTIFIED BY Oraclepwd##2020 QUOTA UNLIMITED ON DATA;;
+    CREATE USER oratt IDENTIFIED BY Oraclepwd##2020 QUOTA UNLIMITED ON DATA;
     GRANT CREATE SESSION, RESOURCE TO oratt;

     </copy>